Guide to Revenue-Based Business Loans

 Disadvantages

 Revenue-based loans are often pursued by businesses that can’t qualify for traditional loans due to poor credit.
-From a lender’s perspective, poor credit increases the likelihood that you won’t be able to pay off the loan on time.
+From a lender’s perspective, poor credit increases the likelihood that you might not be able to pay off the loan on time.
 To mitigate this risk, revenue-based financing often comes with high rates and fees.
 This type of loan can even be more expensive than a merchant cash advance because of the higher borrowing amounts and longer terms.

 Since your payment is tied to monthly revenue, your loan term fluctuates.
 While the faster you grow, the faster you pay off the loan, the opposite is also true — if your growth is slower than expected, the number of months needed to pay off the loan will grow.
-This results in paying more interest over the term of the loan because the interest accumulates over a longer period of time.
-Sometimes lower growth is outside of your control, but you need to be aware of how this affects the cost of your debt.

 Finally, you’re giving up a portion of your revenue each month.
 That means you’ll have less cash available for other things — like taking advantage of new opportunities that come up, or addressing the unexpected.